 Torquing is easier and faster, although you can’t expect the same power of a torque wrench.
 In fact, you should not anticipate too, for the type of jobs it promises to do.
 The torque is decent and adequate for a small tool in proportionate to the battery.

-Getting into small alleys, this does a fine job in much more efficient manner.
+Getting into small alleys, this does a fine job in a much more efficient manner.
 The ratchet works okay for most of the jobs you do.
-But, might seem tough to work in few tight quarters.
+But, might seem tough to work in a few tight quarters.
 Yet again, prevents wrist cramps in most places.

 It is well-built with quality materials as advertised.
 Construction seems way better than expected.
 Accidental drop-offs shouldn’t cause a problem to the device.
 The design is lucrative too with the inbuilt LED to illuminate work area(s).

 For the price, it calls for if you know tools and their usages, you cannot just say anything bad on its back.
 In other words, the price is great and can be the way to go for many out there.
 Ratchets in the similar price point don’t offer much as this does.